secretstartups/handbook/content/handbook/security/security-assurance/field-security/customer-security-assessment-process.md

 ### **GitLab Team Members**

-We will start all CAA requests (with the exception of Contract Reviews) by sharing the Trust Center with the customer.
+We will start all CAA requests (with the exception of Contract Reviews) by **sharing the Trust Center with the customer**.
 The Trust Center will answer many of the customers questions and will enable us to provide the customer with a more efficient and comprehensive experience.
-Please select the appropriate box for your request below, it will direct you to an issue template on our board.
 Please be sure to complete **all** of the requested information in the template, and please reach out to us in #sec-fieldsecurity with any questions.

 **Please do not assign the issue.
 Field Security will assign the issue to the appropriate team member.
 Thank you!**

+### For Questionnaires

+The process will be directly be handled in SafeBase.
+Customers/prospects who have access to the [Trust Center](https://trust.gitlab.com) can directly upload questionnaires from there by clicking the *upload link* in the message top at the top of the Trust Center.

+For GitLab internal team members, on a given SafeBase account page, a new questionnaire file or link can be added to the account to be picked up by the Field Security team if it respects the conditions (ARR threshold, etc.)

 ### For Customer Calls and General Requests